 Large Test Stand

-Every rocket needs an engine and for our 100km mission, we need a big one – the largest ever designed and built in Austria, to be exact.
+Every rocket needs an engine and for our 100km mission we need a big one – the largest ever designed and built in Austria, to be exact.
 The design of such an engine requires a particularly safe and reliable test environment.
 For this reason, we are currently working on the development of a large testing facility.
 Safety is a crucial factor in the design.
 In order to adapt quickly to new test scenarios, we have designed a mobile test stand that allows us to always choose the best location for a test.
-Also, elaborate preparations can be done directly in our workshop, instead of at the test site.
+Also, elaborate preparations can be done directly in our workshop, instead of at the test site, providing better and faster access to tools needed.
 The test stand can also be used for a variety of different test scenarios, for both cold-flow and hot-fire tests, with different engine types, from liquid fuel engines to hybrids, and even solid propulsion systems.
 Furthermore, the provision of a test facility will allow further aerospace projects to be realized, which will particularly benefit the education sector.
 This will strengthen the European Space Effort and enable the development and testing of larger Austrian rocket engines.

-A video of a presentation of the project was recorded at this year’s Space Event 2019 (German only):
+A video of a presentation of the project was recorded at the Space Event 2019 (German only):